Geometry of PCF parameters in spaces of quadratic polynomials: Introduction

 Our proof does not give a complete description of the exceptional variety $V_d$ in Theorem \ref{optimal}, though the methods can be used to classify its positive-dimensional components.
 For example, in the case of $d=1$, we show:

 \begin{theorem} All but finitely many non-special lines in $\C^2$ contain at most $2$ special points. \end{theorem}

 In other words, the subvariety $V_1$ of Theorem \ref{optimal} can be taken to be the union of the 1-parameter families in $X_1$ of horizontal and vertical lines, together with a finite set of points in $X_1$.
 A more detailed result about lines in $\C^2$ is stated as Proposition \ref{prop M lines}.
+The analogue of Theorem \ref{lines} in the setting of CM points in $\C^2$ was proved in \cite{Bilu:Luca:Masser}.